Causal Effects of Breast Cancer Risk Factors across Hormone Receptor Breast Cancer Subtypes: A Two-Sample Mendelian Randomization Study.

 RESULTS

 Collectively, our analyses indicated that increased height and decreased BMI are probable causal risk factors for all five subtypes.
 For the other risk factors, the strength of evidence for causal effects differed across subtypes.
-Heterogeneity in the magnitude of causal effect estimates for age at menopause and breast density was explained by null findings for triple negative tumours.
-Regular smoking was the sole risk factor for which there was no evidence for a causal effect on any subtype.
+Heterogeneity in the magnitude of causal effect estimates for age at menopause and breast density was explained by null findings for triple-negative tumors.
+Regular smoking was the sole risk factor for which there was no evidence of a causal effect on any subtype.

 BACKGROUND